 Starring: Pedro Pascal, Sophie Thatcher, Jay Duplass

-The film's focus on survival, resource extraction, and the complexities of human interactions in a vicious and unknown space setting mirrors the anticipated themes of Starfield, which also explores multi-faceted aspects of space travel.
+The film's focus on survival, resource extraction, and the complexities of human interactions in a vicious and unknown space setting mirrors the themes of Starfield, which also explores multi-faceted aspects of space travel.

 Dune (2021)